awsdocs/aws-cloud9-user-guide/doc_source/lambda-functions.md

 ### Upload Code for a Lambda Function That is Part of an AWS Serverless Application Repository Project with Parameters<a name="lambda-function-upload-code-sam-params"></a>

-If you [create a Lambda function as part of an AWS Serverless Application Repository project](#lambda-functions-create-repo), and that project requires you to specify parameters during the upload, see coverage of the AWS CloudFormation `deploy` command in [Create and Deploy Lambda Functions with the AWS Serverless Application Repository](#lambda-functions-create-repo) for upload instructions\.
+If you [Create and Deploy Lambda Functions with the AWS Serverless Application Repository](#lambda-functions-create-repo), and that project requires you to specify parameters during the upload, see coverage of the AWS CloudFormation `deploy` command in [](#lambda-functions-create-repo) for upload instructions\.

 If you do not follow that procedure, an error will display that required parameters are missing, and the code will not upload\.